 Where do I do my research?

 3. Accommodation – despite this talk of intense research then I leave a number of things unresolved until I am out on the road.
 An example is lodgings.
-At this point I may book ahead using www.Booking.com and check out the rating of the lodging by, say, www.tripadviser.com.
-There are lots of sites and Apps for identifying campsites and hostels.
+On these pages I talk about camping but I’ve stayed in many hotels and hostels.
+When I do this I may book ahead using www.Booking.com and check out the rating of the lodging by checking, say, www.tripadviser.com.
+There are also lots of sites and Apps for identifying campsites and hostels.

 Not everyone wants to camp!
 I started camping when I was away on long trips: I couldn’t afford seven weeks in a hotel!
 I got to love it.
 However, for me it is a warm weather activity and it is no fun in the cold.
 I read about hardy souls unwrapping their bivouacs whilst repelling polar bears… not for Tony.
 I’ve listed some considerations that should help: